 Understanding Resignation Letters

-- Secure positive references from your current employer
+- Secure positive references

-- Maintain valuable networking connections
+- Maintain networking connections

-- Create opportunities for future collaborations
+- Open opportunities for collaborations

 - Preserve your professional reputation